laravel/docs/eloquent.md

 #### Primary Keys

 Eloquent will also assume that each table has a primary key column named `id`.
-You may define a `$primaryKey` property to override this convention.
+You may define a protected `$primaryKey` property to override this convention.

 In addition, Eloquent assumes that the primary key is an incrementing integer value, which means that by default the primary key will be cast to an `int` automatically.
 If you wish to use a non-incrementing or a non-numeric primary key you must set the public `$incrementing` property on your model to `false`.